 You can file the FAFSA beginning January 1 prior to the academic year for which you are applying for financial aid.
-We encourage you to file as soon as possible after that date and preferably by March 1 to be considered for the maximum amount of financial aid.
+We encourage you to file as soon as possible after January 1.
 The FAFSA can be filed using estimated income information if actual information is not available.
 For complete details on applying for financial aid, see our Step-By-Step Process web page.

 You can file the FAFSA using estimated income amounts.
 The University of Iowa Office of Student Financial Aid will update those estimates to actual figures after you submit a photocopy of the federal tax return(s) to them.
 Your application for financial aid will not be reviewed by the Office of Student Financial Aid until the actual federal tax returns and the Iowa Verification Form (IVF) are submitted to the University of Iowa Office of Student Financial Aid.
 See our Information on IVF and Federal Tax Returns web page.

 You must complete the FAFSA accurately, giving the actual numbers requested.
 You will have the opportunity to provide information about your special circumstances to the University of Iowa Office of Student Financial Aid when you complete the Iowa Verification Form (IVF).